carlosfrias/apigee-opdk-setup-bootstrap/README.md

 Role Variables
 --------------
-Default values for these variables are provided by the role opdk-setup-default-settings.
+Default values for these variables are provided by the role apigee-opdk-setup-default-settings.

 URL from which to download the bootstrap scripts